mechagrue/profitbricks-powershell/README.md

 #Datacenter

 We need to supply some parameters to get our first data center created.
 In this case, we will set the location to 'us/las' so that this data center is created under the [DevOps Data Center](https://devops.profitbricks.com/tutorials/devops-data-center-information/).
 Other valid locations can be determined by reviewing the [REST API Documentation](https://devops.profitbricks.com/api/rest/#locations).
-That documentation is an excellent resource since that is what the ProfitBricks CLI is calling to complete these operations.
+That documentation is an excellent resource since that is what the Profitbricks Powershell module is calling to complete these operations.

 ```
 >$datacenter =  New-PBDatacenter -Name "Example datacenter" -Description "Example description" -Location "us/las"